Amundi Asset Management: AMUNDI ETF - Important Information - Liquidation on Amundi Fund - 27/04/2023

 -----------------------------------------------------------------------------------------------------------------------

-Please note that on NAV 27/04/2023 after close, the share-class below will be liquidated:
+Please note that on NAV 27/04/2023 after close, the fund below will be liquidated:

-ETF Name ISIN Index Lyxor MSCI China ESG Leaders Extra (DR) UCITS LU1900069136 MSCI China Select ESG Rating and Trend Leaders Net Total ETF - USD Return Index
+ETF Name ISIN Index Amundi MSCI Europe Ex UK UCITS ETF DR - EUR (C) LU1681043326 MSCI Daily Net TR Europe Ex UK Euro

 -- Impact on Secondary Market: